zebraz567/DeskHub/README.md

 # 💻 DeskHub

-DeskHub is a desktop producktivity dashboard buith with Electron , HTML , CSS , JavaScript and a cup of coffee , for the Hack Club **Macondo** YSWS Event.
+DeskHub is a desktop producktivity dashboard buith with Electron , HTML , CSS , JavaScript and a cup of coffee , for the Hack Club YSWS Event.

 ## Features